christensenacademy/christensen-academy/modules/beginning-game-maker/challenges/click-a-mania.md

 ###Theme
 Your game should have a clear theme.
 I encourage you to try to go for something original.
 ###Requirements
-Did you hit all of the requirements listed above
+Did you hit all of the requirements listed above?